Rockin' Pretty

-Rockin' Pretty, known in Japan as Happy Star Band (ハッピー☆スター☆バンド, Happī☆Sutā☆Bando) and in Europe as Diva Girls: Making the Music, is a rhythm game.
-It was developed and published in Japan by Arc System Works on May 21, 2009, in Europe by 505 Games on May 22, 2009 and in North America by Aksys Games on July 29, 2009.
+Rockin' Pretty, known in Japan as Happy Star Band (ハッピー☆スター☆バンド, Happī☆Sutā☆Bando) and in Europe as Diva Girls: Making the Music, is a 2009 rhythm game.
+It was developed and published in Japan by Arc System Works, in Europe by 505 Games, and in North America by Aksys Games.

 Gameplay

 Rockin' Pretty features 4 different instruments to choose from.
 Players can choose between guitar, bass, keyboard, and drums, which each have their own unique play style.

 Each stage consists of one or two songs, in which the player must complete before moving on to the next stage.
 Players can choose between easy, normal, and hard difficulties.
 This game also features an AutoPlay mode, in which players can watch the computer complete the stage.

 Players can also customize the character's outfits and instruments by purchasing them in the game's shop menus using points.
 Points are obtained clearing songs and collecting stars.
 Stars are piled up on the top screen as the player plays through a song.
 The better the score, the higher the stars will pile.
 If the stars reach past the top line, players will collect the stars by dragging the stylus at the end of each stage.